CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 2. **Import/Add Test Data**: Add test data into the PM.
 3. **Log into the PM Account**: Access the PM account using credentials.
 4. **Access the website and trigger Autofill using Selenium**: Access the testing website and use Selenium to trigger the autofill functionality to fill the data into web forms.
-5. **Record Results**: Use Selenium to log which data gets auto-filled.
+5. **Record Results**: Use Selenium to log which data gets autofilled.

 In some processes, we have reserved some steps where testers need to intervene with manual operations to complete tasks that Selenium is hard to perform.
 Readers could refer to the examples provided below (`E1-E3`) and the videos in [`Videos\`] to learn more about the process of manual operations.
-With the assistance of manual operations, we obtain the filled results of 30 PMs in three forms with hidden field concealment by various techniques (as shown in Tables 2 and 3 in our paper).
+With manual operations, we obtain the filled results of 30 PMs in three forms with hidden field concealment by various techniques (as shown in Tables 2 and 3 in our paper).

 Our artifact includes:

-- Source code of our semi-automated tools [[Link]](https://github.com/Leaky-Autofill/LeakyAutofill-Artifact)
+- Source code of our semi-automated tools [Link](https://github.com/Leaky-Autofill/LeakyAutofill-Artifact)
-- Source code of the testing websites modified using https://fill.dev/ [[Link]](https://github.com/LeakyAutofill/leakyautofill.github.io) (and hosted in [GitHub](https://leakyautofill.github.io))
+- Source code of the testing websites modified using https://fill.dev/ [Link](https://github.com/LeakyAutofill/leakyautofill.github.io) (and hosted in [GitHub](https://leakyautofill.github.io))
-- 24 PM extensions used in our experiments (the other six are built-in-browser PMs) [[Link]](https://zenodo.org/records/13380735)
+- 24 PM extensions used in our experiments (the other six are built-in-browser PMs)

-To facilitate the usage of this artifact, we provide a [`Virtual Machine image`](https://zenodo.org/records/13380735/files/leakyautofill.ova) of Windows 11 with the necessary components to execute the artifact.
-Besides, all the above codes and browser extensions are archived in [Zenodo](https://zenodo.org/records/13380735).
+To facilitate the usage of this artifact, we provide a `Virtual Machine image` of Windows 11 with the necessary components to execute the artifact.
+Besides, all the above codes and extensions are archived in Zenodo.

 ## Prerequisites